TD Forests: Point Abino Woods

 In the Niagara region of Ontario, along the north shore of Lake Erie, the Nature Conservancy of Canada’s (NCC’s) conservation of a partially forested, 30-acre (12-hectare) property at Point Abino Woods secures a future for the rare birds, reptiles and amphibians known to inhabit this highly significant natural area.

-Point Abino Woods is a small yet highly significant hotspot of natural diversity located on the north shore of Lake Erie in the Niagara region.
+Located within the Carolinian Life Zone, Point Abino Woods is a small yet highly significant hotspot of natural diversity located on the north shore of Lake Erie in the Niagara region.
 The shoreline has become increasingly threatened by development encroachment from both the east and west.
 The land in this area is largely in private ownership and much of the adjacent area has been developed for seasonal recreation.
 The remaining natural area consists of a highly diverse mixture of mature woodland, beach and dunes, wetland, scrubland, and globally rare alvar.

 Forest for the birds